lingjinlbl/atlas/README.md

 Note
 ----

-This is a development branch.
+This is an internal working development repo.
 For final release of atlas code, please see https://github.com/lbnl-science-it/atlas-release